-Sexual addiction is best described as a progressive intimacy disorder characterized by compulsive sexual thoughts and acts.
+Sex addiction is best described as a progressive intimacy disorder characterized by compulsive sexual thoughts and acts.
 Like all addictions, the negative impact on you and your family members increases as the disorder progresses.
 Over time, you will intensify the addictive behaviour to achieve the same results.

 There are no distinct categories of sex addiction but sexual addictions can come in different forms which include being addicted to the following:

-● Voyeurism – This involves spying on individuals who are fully or partially naked; and are performing an intimate activity such as urinating or changing clothes.
+- Voyeurism – This involves spying on individuals who are fully or partially naked; and are performing an intimate activity such as urinating or changing clothes.
 Voyeurs are sexually aroused by watching their victim, and masturbating during this observation.

 - Exhibitionism – From a relationship perspective, it is introducing yourself in an inappropriate way by “flashing” your genitals (sometimes in public) to people.
 Like certain types of sexual addiction, no actual physical contact is made with the other person.